swusjask/swusjask.github.io/_pages/about.md

   - /about.html
 ---

-I am Mohammad Ferry Husnil Arif, a Computer Science student at Universitas Indonesia.
-I got interested in cryptography through CTF competitions because it combines cybersecurity and mathematics.
-This led me to want to focus on cryptography research.
-During my studies, I also joined some math competitions including got Third Prize at the International Mathematics Competition 2024.
+I am Mohammad Ferry Husnil Arif, a recent Computer Science graduate from Universitas Indonesia.
+I got interested in cryptography through CTF competitions because they combine cybersecurity and mathematics, which led me to focus on cryptography research.

 ## Research Interest

-I have broad research interests in the **theoretical foundations of cryptography**, particularly **post-quantum cryptography** built on **lattice-based** constructions and related topics in **privacy-preserving computation**.
-I am open to learning specific areas within cryptography where **theoretical computer science** and **mathematics** are deeply involved.
+I have broad research interests in **cryptography**, from the **foundations of cryptography** to practical **privacy-preserving systems**.
+I am particularly interested in foundational questions such as which hardness assumptions on groups and lattices suffice for secure computation and proof systems while remaining secure in the post-quantum setting.
+I am open to learning specific areas within cryptography where **theoretical computer science** and **mathematics** are deeply involved

 ## Education